-II.
-Criteria for Awards
+II.Criteria for Awards

-- A-1.
-Phi Theta Kappa The Zeta Zeta Chapter of Phi Theta Kappa is a non-secret international honor society for junior/community colleges that was inaugurated at Mississippi Delta Community College in 1947.
+- A. Phi Theta non-secret international honor society for junior/community colleges.
 Initial selection of candidates is made by a review of transcripts by society advisors.
-Candidates must meet all of the following criteria: - Must be a full time student enrolled in a program of study leading to a B.A. or B.S. degree or a Technical degree and have completed one or more semesters with at least fifteen academic/ technical hours.
-Intermediate, developmental and remedial courses will not be considered - As a freshman, have a cumulative grade point average of 3.5 or better on fifteen semester hours during the qualifying semester.
-(Fall or Spring semester).
-Summer school hours will not be considered. - 3.
+Candidates must meet all of the following criteria: - 1.
+Must be a full time student enrolled in a program of study leading to a A.A. or A.S. degree or a Technical degree and have completed one or more semesters with at least fifteen (15) academic/technical hours.
+Intermediate, developmental and remedial courses will not be considered - 2.
+As a freshman, have a cumulative grade point average of 3.5 or better on fifteen (15) semester hours during the qualifying semester. (fall or spring semester).
+Summer school hours will not be considered - 3.
 As a sophomore, have a cumulative grade point of 3.5 on at least thirty semester hours - 4.
 Transfer students must complete fifteen hours through MDCC before being considered for membership - 5.
 Exhibit superior scholarship and leadership - 6.
 Show evidence of good character - 7.
-To remain in good standing, a student must maintain a cumulative grade point of 3.0 - A-2.
-Phi Theta Kappa Beta Rho Omicron Chapter of Phi Theta Kappa is a nonsecret national honor society for junior/community colleges that was inaugurated at Mississippi Delta Community College's Greenville Higher Education Center campus in 2008.
-Initial selection of candidates is made by a review of transcripts by society advisors.
-Candidates must meet all of the following criteria:
+To remain in good standing, a student must maintain a cumulative grade point of 3.0 - B. Hall of Fame-highest honor bestowed by Mississippi Delta Community College.
+The Standing College Committee on Honors and Awards is responsible for the selection of candidates based on recommendations from the faculty.
+It is bestowed upon an un-designated number who meets the following criteria: - 1.
+Be a sophomore - 2.
+Have a scholastic average of 3.5 or better through the first term of the sophomore year - 3.
+Have been in school for an equivalent of three consecutive semesters - 4.
+Have rendered service and contributions to the school program - 5.
+Possess qualities of leadership, loyalty, character, overall excellent school citizenship, and potential community leadership - 6.
+Be presently enrolled in school